 The unaudited condensed consolidated financial statements have been prepared from the books and records of Enzon Pharmaceuticals, Inc. (the "Company") and its subsidiaries in accordance with accounting principles generally accepted in the United States of America for interim financial information pursuant to Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required for complete annual financial statements.
 In the opinion of management, all adjustments (consisting only of normal and recurring adjustments) considered necessary for a fair presentation have been included.
 See Note 2 for discussion of restatement.
-Certain prior year balances were reclassified to conform to the current period presentation.
 Interim results are not necessarily indicative of the results that may be expected for the year.
 The interim condensed consolidated financial statements should be read in conjunction with the consolidated financial statements and the notes thereto included in the Company's latest annual report on Form 10-K.